mariacastillo982/cpp-mechanisms/validation/README.md

 ### Validation Overview

-To reproduce the results obtained for validation of the knowledge base run the file test_kb.py.
-In summary the code works as follows:
+To reproduce the results obtained for validation of the knowledge base, run the file test_kb.py.
+In summary, the code works as follows:

 - `PathwayKBValidator` loads expression, ground-truth labels, and pathway KB, then hands the KB rules to `PathwayScorer`.
 - For each cluster–pathway pair, the scorer blends gate_core coverage with regulators coverage using the optimized weights and stores the scores in a tidy table.